Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 ### Main Objectives

+- Create a bootable USB drive of Debian 12 using Rufus.
 - **Correctly install Debian 12 (debhost)** on your SSD and check that it boots correctly.
 - Note common Linux commands and record them in your lab logbook.
 - Use **scripts** to generate a post-install report for your Debian 12 host.